 Fragrance Composition:

 So what does it smell like?
-The vintage version (1985-1989) is classified as a floral fragrance for women.
+The vintage version (1985-1989) of Jardins de Bagatelle is classified as a floral fragrance for women.
 It begins with a fresh flowery top, followed by a luxurious floral heart, resting on a floral woody base.
 Named after the legendary garden for lovers in Paris, this floral blend includes rose, tuberose, gardenia, magnolia, jasmine, neroli, absolute of orange blossom with a woody base.

-• Middle notes: gardenia, jasmine, Provencal rose, orange blossom, tuberose, magnolia, ylang ylang, narcissus, orris, orchid, lily of the valley
+- Middle notes: gardenia, Egyptian jasmine, Jasmonal H base, Provencal rose, Tunisian orange blossom, tuberose, magnolia, Manila ylang ylang, Algerian narcissus, Florentine orris, orchid, lily of the valley, hydroxycitronellal, Lyral

 Scent Profile: